BiteenMatlab/SMALL-LABS/README.md

 All individual programs should have all their individual attributions still in place including authors.

+This code was developed with support from the National Science Foundation (NSF grant CHE-1252322).

 The development of this code is greatly indebted to the work of David J Rowland (often referred to as DJR in the code).
 In addition to containing some functions written by him, I’ve borrowed a lot of code snippets from his programs.

 The code not written by BPI: